 Back to the feast, she might have tried to serve less meat because she was concerned about the King’s cholesterol level, right?

-I find the Talmudic story of Queen Esther’s vegetarianism compelling and inspiring.
+I find the story of Queen Esther’s vegetarianism compelling and inspiring.

 For Purim, there are so many opportunities to highlight plant based foods in honor of this story and in honor of our own health.

-The meal: Besides traditions of serving Ashkenazi Hamentashen and/or the Sephardi nut and filo pastries, the food that you serve is up to you.
+Besides traditions of serving Ashkenazi Hamantashen and/or the Sephardi fried pastries, the food that you serve is up to you.
 I know that in reality, all the food we serve on Jewish holidays is up to us, it is just that some holidays have more of a script.
-The Purim meal is more free form so why not experiment with including a plant based dish?
+The Purim meal is more free form so why not experiment with including at least one plant based dish?

-Shalach manot: Mishloach manot is an opportunity to share healthy food (homemade and store-bought) with people you love while supporting ethical companies who make food products you care about.
+Mishloach manot is an opportunity to share healthy food (homemade and store-bought) with people you love while supporting ethical companies who make food products you care about.
 If you’re trying to help the people in your life make healthier choices this is another way to show it.
-You can honor the spirit of Mishloach Manot while sharing healthy, beautiful and delicious food.
+You can honor the spirit of Mishloach Manot while sharing healthy, beautiful and delicious food like all the ideas in these 5 Easy Israeli Mishloach Manot.

 What are you making for your Purim feast.
 I’d love to hear in the comments!